Spredzy/lecm/README.rst

 ---------------

 ``lecm`` does not configure the webservers, they have to be previously configured to be able to answer the challenges.
+NOTE: Let's Encrypt will perform a plain HTTP request to port 80 on your server, so you must serve the challenge files via HTTP.

 httpd
 ^^^^^